Hiring Process Steps to Improve Recruiting Efforts

-Hiring a new candidate is expensive, and it is not just about the salary they get.
+Hiring process steps are expensive, and it is not just about the salary a new candidate get.
 From setting up the initial advertisements for the job to the time spent by recruiters on screening resumes and holding interviews to the cost of training the candidate after they join, the bills rack up fast.

 Besides, small businesses ended up spending $1500 per employee on training alone.
 For this reason, many companies hesitate to start the hiring process even if they need someone, especially ones that are strapped for cash.